 You might be wondering, why I put McDonald’s on this list as one of the best things to do in Rome with kids.

 We very rarely eat McDonald’s at home, but I was excited to see what McDonald’s served in Italy.

 Our first time eating at McDonald’s in Italy was in Vatican City.
 We arrived at St. Peter’s Basicila super early at 7:00 am to avoid crowds.
 After that, we were hungry and had some time to kill before our Vatican Museums ticket at 9:00 am.
 McDonald’s was nearby, so we were excited to give it a try!

 First, let me say, make sure to go to a McDonald’s with a McCafe.
 McCafe’s have a wide selection of pastries such as muffins filled with Nutella, plain croissants, and croissants filled with creme, cheesecake doughnuts, and much more!
 They even had macaroons, which my daughter is obsessed with!

 And when in Rome, you have to order a cappuccino for breakfast.
 It even comes in a nice glass cup.
-Definitely not something you’ll find back in America.
+Not something you’ll find back in America.

 Not only does McDonald’s have these amazing pastries and cappuccinos, but they also serve hamburgers and fries for breakfast.
-I won’t tell you exactly how many times we stopped for breakfast in Mcdonald’s in Italy after this and the boys got hamburgers for breakfast. 🙈
+I won’t tell you exactly how many times we stopped for breakfast at McDonald’s in Italy after this and the boys got hamburgers for breakfast. 🙈

 12. Eat Tiramisu at Two Sizes